High School Students FAQ

 Q. What type of financial aid or scholarships are available?

 A. Currently, we offer a limited amount of need-based assistance.
 Scholarships are given to students who demonstrate financial difficulties and those with greatest financial constraints receive preference.
 Please visit the High School Scholarship/Financial Aid page for information.
+(Please note as of January 14, 2015 - we are no longer accepting any new scholarship applications for the 2015 Tisch Summer HS program.)

 Transcripts & Recommendations